 Finally, inform someone, that you are going on this hike, this can be a friend or family member or even your hotel reception, and check in with them when you have finished.
 Leave early in the morning to have enough time to enjoy the beauty of this incredible hike and not be in danger of missing the last bus or boat at Sa Calobra.
 My advice is to plan at least 6-7 hours for the hike, plus more if you want to include the detour into the most difficult gorge on the island, Sa Fosca.
 The entire way is only about 8km with 680m descent but the difficulty of the terrain will mean that progress is much slower than you expect.

 Having read all that and those warnings you maybe surprised to learn that the first time we hiked the Torrent de Pareis, Jerome was just 5 years old and he walked the whole way.
-Bear in mind not every five year old could do that, he was already an experienced mountain hiker, and he has been on walking holidays every year since he was born.
+Bear in mind not every five year old could do that, he was already an experienced mountain hiker, and he has been on walking holidays every year since he was born, he even hiked Mount Fuji a year later.
 He himself wanted to hike the torrent after he had seen photos of the gorge and heard stories about it from his grandparents and friends on the island.
 One dry spring after a lot of talking it through with my parents and Chris, we decided that we would attempt the walk with him.
 A local friend had told us that he had done the walk with his sons a few times and considering how much Jerome had hiked before he should be fine.

 That first time, we took a taxi from Soller to the start of the hike and came back by boat.
 On our second attempt five years later we drove to the start, and used a taxi to collect the car.
 The main starting point for the hike is just before you reach the Restaurant Escorca from Soller, at km 25.5.
 There you will find an information board, which details and warns about the difficult parts of the hike.
 To the left is the entrance to the hiking trail that starts around some sheep fields.
 Shortly after you will pass through a gate and walk through a field, following a wall.
 On the morning of our hike the sun was only just reaching the top of the surrounding mountains and the morning air was still fresh with dew on the grass and the sheep in the field looked as sleepy as us.
 Both Chris and my Dad carried full backpacks with our equipment and food, we had taken a special rope that you normally would use to lift and deliver large sacks of sand, plus some normal climbing rope too.
 The special rope we used later to lower Jerome down some of the larger rocks and boulders.
 The climbing rope came in useful at a few points, even for the adults.